Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Results

+When trained on VulnPatchPairs and evaluated on standard testing data (fifth column, $output_{A2.4}$), we get a similar picture.
+The performance is significantly worse (between 0.546 and 0.575) compared to models trained on standard training data (second column).
+However, the performance in this case is notably better than random guessing.

-\result{(a) All three ML techniques are not able to distinguish between vulnerabilities and their patches.
-On average, the performance is only 0.018 better than the expected accuracy of a random guesser.
-In other words, the ML techniques are unable generalize from their training data to a slightly modified vulnerability detection setting. (b) Training data amplification has no effect on the ability of the models to generalize to the modified setting.}
+\result{(a) All six ML4VD techniques are not able to distinguish between vulnerabilities and their patches when trained on standard training data.
+On average, the accuracy is lower than the expected accuracy of a random guesser. (b) When trained to distinguish between vulnerabilities and their patches, the ML4VD techniques are able to predict standard testing data better than a random guesser, but still significantly worse than when trained on standard training data.
+In other words, the ML4VD techniques are unable to generalize from their training data to a slightly modified vulnerability detection setting.}